RSI and ways to mitigate it as a developer

 This is another obvious one that makes a major difference, though it's somewhat difficult to stick to - I use a Pomodoro timer to limit the amount of work I do in a given session and try and stick to it religiously.
 I work in 20 minute blocks with 5 minute breaks in between, which seems to work for me at least.
 It can be difficult to reconcile having to break every 20 minutes with sustained periods of focus however, and during crunch times it's very tempting to switch the timers off, so having the correct computer equipment in place is critical.

-Invest in an ergonomic chair and good monitor stands
+Invest in ergonomic chairs and quality monitor stands

 Diversify your input methods